NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 In this case the has unit mass $m = 1 "kg"$ pendulum begins at its low point $theta_0 = 0 "rads"$ a distance $ell = 1 "m"$ below its pivot with unit velocity $omega_0 = 1 "rads"\/s$ yielding $E_"true" = m ell^2 omega_0^2 \/ 2 = 0.5 "J"$.

 @plt:energy_coarse shows how the error depends on the coarse discretization for several choices of fine discretization.

-Notably, for every presented fine discretization, the error seemingly depends not just nonlinearly, but non-monotonically.
+// Notably, for every presented fine discretization, the error seemingly depends not just nonlinearly, but non-monotonically.
-Yielding almost quadratic behavior, the error initially decreases for an increase of coarse discretization, reaching a minimum at a coarse discretization of $2^10$ for every fine discretization, then rising again.
+// Yielding almost quadratic behavior, the error initially decreases for an increase of coarse discretization, reaching a minimum at a coarse discretization of $2^10$ for every fine discretization, then rising again.
-This nonintuitive behavior warrants further investigation as the error is expected to exponentially decay converging to zero for larger coarse discretizations.
+// This nonintuitive behavior warrants further investigation as the error is expected to exponentially decay converging to zero for larger coarse discretizations.

 #figure(
-  caption: [The absolute, normalized relative-error of the pendulum's final state for a spectrum of coarse discretizations and select fine discretizations.
-Each set ($N_cal(F)$) of results is normalized with respect to the error $cal(E)$ when $N_cal(C) = 2^3$ such that $cal(E) = epsilon(N_cal(C) = 2^3, N_cal(F))$.], image(
+  caption: [The absolute, normalized relative-error $|epsilon \/ cal(E)|$ of the pendulum's final state for a spectrum of coarse discretizations and select fine discretizations.
+Each error $epsilon$ is normalized by the error $cal(E)$ associated with the smallest coarse discretization and equal fine discretization i.e. $cal(E)(N_cal(F)) = epsilon(2^3, N_cal(F))$], image(
     "images/analysis/error_coarse.png",
     width: 75%